-- 56. Plaintiff YESSICA GONZALEZ is a natural person residing in Harris County, Texas. - 57.
-Plaintiff MICHAEL SALAZAR is a natural person residing in Harris County, Texas. - 58.
-Plaintiff FRANK PETERS is a natural person residing in Harris County, Texas. - 59.
-Plaintiff MARTIN DE JESUS BOADO INCORRECTLY NAMED MARTIN BOADO is a natural person residing in Harris County, Texas. - 60.
-Plaintiff JOSE MATA is a natural person residing in Harris County, Texas. - 61.
-Plaintiff ROCHELLE FEASTER is a natural person residing in Harris County, Texas. - 62.
+- 32. Plaintiff JAIME CARDENAS is a natural person residing in Harris County, Texas. - 33.
 Defendant, WATSON VALVE SERVICES, INC. ("WATSON VALVE") is a domestic for-profit corporation doing business in the State of Texas.
 Defendant's principal place of business is located in Harris County, Texas.
-Defendant has appeared and answered. - 63.
+Defendant has appeared and answered. - 34.
 Defendant, WATSON GRINDING AND MANUFACTURING CO. ("WATSON GRINDING") is a domestic for-profit corporation doing business in the State of Texas.
 Defendant's principal place of business is located in Harris County, Texas.
-Defendant has appeared and answered. - 64.
+Defendant has appeared and answered. - 35.
 Defendant, WESTERN INTERNATIONAL GAS & CYLINDERS, INC. ("WESTERN") is a domestic for- profit corporation doing business in the State of Texas.
-Defendant has appeared and answered. - 65.
+Defendant has appeared and answered. - 36.
 Defendant, MATHESON TRI-GAS, INC. ("MATHESON") is a foreign for-profit corporation doingbusiness in the state of Texas.
-Defendant has appeared and answered. - 66.
+Defendant has appeared and answered. - 37.
 Defendant, ARC SPECIALTIES, INC. ("ARC") is domestic for-profit corporation doingbusiness in the State of Texas.
-Defendant has appeared and answered.

-- 67. Defendant, AUTOMATION PLUS, INC. ("AUTOMATION PLUS") is a domestic for-profit corporationdoing business in the State of Texas.
-Defendant has appeared and answered. - 68.
+Defendant has appeared and answered. - 38.
+Defendant, AUTOMATION PLUS, INC. ("AUTOMATION PLUS") is a domestic for-profit corporationdoing business in the State of Texas.
+Defendant has appeared and answered. - 39.
 Defendant, AUTOMATION PROCESS, INC. ("AUTOMATION PROCESS") is a domestic for-profit corporation doing business in the State of Texas.
-Defendant has appeared and answered. - 69.
+Defendant has appeared and answered. - 40.
 Defendant, DETCON, INC. F/K/A OLDHAM ("DETCON") is a domestic forprofit corporation doingbusiness in the State of Texas.
-Defendant has appeared and answered. - 70.
-Defendant, TELEDYNE DETCON, INC. F/K/A DETCON, INC. ("TELEDYNE DETCON") is a domestic for-profit corporation doing business in the State of Texas.
-Defendant has appeared and answered. - 71.
+Defendant has appeared and answered. - 41.
+Defendant, TELEDYNE DETCON, INC. F/K/A DETCON, INC. ("TELEDYNE

+- DETCON") is a domestic for-profit corporation doing business in the State of Texas.
+Defendant has appeared and answered. - 42.
 Defendant, TRCC, LLC ("TRCC") is a domestic limited liability corporation doingbusiness in the State of Texas.
-Defendant has appeared and answered. - 72.
+Defendant has appeared and answered. - 43.
 Defendant, DATAONLINE, LLC ("DATAONLINE") is a foreign limited liability company doingbusiness in the State of Texas.
-Defendant has appeared and answered. - 73.
+Defendant has appeared and answered. - 44.
 Defendant, 3M COMPANY ("3M") is a foreign for-profit corporation doing business in the State of Texas.
-Defendant has appeared and answered. - 74.
+Defendant has appeared and answered. - 45.
 Defendant, INDUSTRIAL SCIENTIFIC CORPORATION ("INDUSTRIAL") is a foreign-for-profit corporation doing business in the State of Texas.
-Defendant has appeared and answered. - 75.
+Defendant has appeared and answered. - 46.
 Defendant, TOTAL SAFETY U.S., INC. ("TOTAL SAFETY") is a Foreign For-Profit Corporationincorporated in the state of Delaware and doing business in the State of Texas.
-Total Safety may be served with process through its registered agent, C T Corporation

-System, 1999 Bryan Street, Suite 900, Dallas, Texas 75201, or wherever they are found.
+Total Safety may be served with process through its registered agent, C T Corporation System, 1999 Bryan Street, Suite 900, Dallas, Texas 75201, or wherever they are found. - 47.
+Defendant NADER SALIM ("SALIM") is a resident of Fort Bend County, Texas.

-- 76. Defendant NADER SALIM ("SALIM") is a resident of Fort Bend County, Texas.
-Defendant Salim may be served with process at 3303 Falling Brook Court, Sugar Land, Texas 77479, or wherever he may be found. - 77.
-All Defendants are collectively referred to as "MDL Defendants." - 78.
+Defendant Salim may be served with process at 3303 Falling Brook Court, Sugar Land, Texas

+77479, or wherever he may be found. - 48.
+All Defendants are collectively referred to as "MDL Defendants." - 49.
 Plaintiffs specifically invoke the right to institute this lawsuit against whatever entities were conducting business using the assumed and/or common names of the MDL Defendants during the events described in this petition and/or at any time relevant to the events put forth in this petition.
 Plaintiffs expressly invoke their right under Rule 28 of the Texas Rules of Civil Procedure to have the correct names of these parties substituted later upon the motion from any party or the Court.